AmjadYa/meej.ca/src/data/project/project1.md

 <h3>Unadopted Other Attempts</h3>
 <p>
-Notice, in Figure 6 which shows the GUI, that there is a button labeled “Record” with a red light next to it.
+Notice, in the figure which shows the GUI, that there is a button labeled “Record” with a red light next to it.
 This was because due to conflicts integrating driving and clue detection together, I tried to quickly create an imitation learning model to navigate the robot.
 The record button would take screenshots every 100ms and create a CSV file which mapped the current linear and angular velocity of the robot to the image.
 Images were then fed into
 <a href="https://colab.research.google.com/drive/1jRNEESqv6ywCmLLXx__tK_0oSqThVjV7?usp=sharing" target="_blank">another CNN</a> with very similar architecture to the one used for training on letters.
 Surprisingly this method had accurately navigated the first segment of the road up to the second clue board.
 However, it became quickly apparent that we did not have the necessary compute (shoddy laptop :/) in order to use an imitation learning model in time for the competition, thus it was scrapped and the emergency teleportation method was used instead.
 </p>

 <h3>Improvements for Future</h3>
 <p>
 The primary area in need of improvement is the integration of clue detection and driving.
 We would have used a very wide angled camera so that the clues could be seen without stopping, and altered the homography such that it could undo the resulting distortion.
-This would also include getting the robot to reach the top of the hill, and ironing out the CNN overlap issue discussed in Section 2.2.5.
+This would also include getting the robot to reach the top of the hill and ironing out the CNN overlap issue.
 Secondly, there is a lot of potential to optimize the usage of nodes to separate actions which needed to occur simultaneously on the robot.
 </p>

 <hr />